towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 These might happen due to testing or checking pupose.
 Or this could happen due to any error.

 For the purpose of our study we will discard those 17640 values from analysis.
+These are 0.31% of the total data.
 ```

 **Creating a new table named fullyear1 for analysis with 5 new columns (ride_length, day_of_week, day_name, month_of_year, month_name) in addition to original columns filtering out ride length from 1 second to 24 hours.**